 To get started, please create a new iOS project in Xcode called “iDine”, choosing the App template.
 You should also select SwiftUI for the Interface, and SwiftUI App for Life Cycle.
 Please leave all the checkboxes unchecked.

 There are quite a few assets provided for this project that you need to copy in before you start.
 These are all in the assets for this project, which you can download here: https://www.hackingwithswift.com/samples/idine.zip.

 Please copy them into your project like this:

 Codabledata from a bundle.
-This is a pre-iOS 13 thing, so we won’t be covering it here.
+This is not related to SwiftUI, so we won’t be covering it here.